 Remember to buy an Upsie extended warranty

 to protect your new Nautilus or NordicTrack machine.
-It’s easy to make a claim 24/7/365 online or on the phone with a helpful representative who will schedule you for in-home repairs on all covered claims.
+It’s easy to make a claim 24/7/365 online or on the phone with a helpful representative.
+They will help schedule an in-home repair for your covered claim.

 Learn More About Treadmill Warranties: